Manslaughter in English law: Specified causes

 The Homicide Act specifies three causes one of which must cause the abnormality; they are a condition of arrested or retarded development of mind, any inherent cause or a disease or injury.
 Whether the abnormality is caused by one of the specified causes is a matter for medical evidence alone.
 Alcoholism is capable of being an abnormality of mind even if there is no physical damage to the brain.

 Substantial impairment of mental responsibility

 Whether the abnormality substantially impaired the defendant's mental responsibility for the killing is a question of degree for the jury.
 In R v Lloyd the Court of Appeal held that the lack of control must simply be ‘more than trivial’.

 Premenstrual tension (PMT) has been accepted as a mitigating factor in several high-profile cases.
 In 1980, Sandie Smith was convicted of manslaughter for stabbing a barmaid.
 Dr. Katharina Dalton who examined Smith before the trial diagnosed her with severe PMS.
 This diagnosis was accepted as a cause of diminished responsibility.
 Smith was sentenced to three years probation despite previous convictions for violent behaviour.

 Loss of control

-See Loss of control (defence).
-It is a defence to murder, if accepted or plea-bargained, resulting in manslaughter by reason of loss of control.
+Loss of control is a partial defence to murder introduced by the Coroners and Justice Act 2009.
+It replaced the previous defence of provocation.